arctangent-nhsuk/the-way-we-work/quick-guide-for-senior-developers.md

 ## Your Role

-Your role is to use software engineering best practices to support rapid and safe delivery of high-quality software.
+Your role is to champion and lead by example using software engineering best practices to support rapid and safe delivery of high-quality software.

 ## Your Focus

-At this stage in your career you should focus on the success and professional development of:
+At this stage in your career you should focus on the success and professional development not only of yourself but also:

 - your direct reports (i.e. the people who you line manage)
 - the people within your Delivery Team